AMDS123/amds123.github.io/_posts/2017-12-04-On-the-Effects-of-Batch-and-Weight-Normalization-in-Generative-Adversarial-Networks.md

 ---
 layout: post
-title: 'On the Effects of Batch and Weight Normalization in Generative Adversarial Networks'
+title: "On the Effects of Batch and Weight Normalization in Generative Adversarial Networks"
 date: 2017-12-04 01:56:42
 categories: arXiv_CV
 tags: arXiv_CV Adversarial GAN